micheleangioni/phalcon-repositories/readme.md

 Phalcon Repositories lets you easily build repositories for your Phalcon models.

+PHP 7.0+ and Phalcon 3 are required.

 ## Installation

-Support can be installed through Composer, just include `"michele-angioni/phalcon-repositories": "~0.1"` to your composer.json and run `composer update` or `composer install`.
+Support can be installed through Composer, just include `"michele-angioni/phalcon-repositories": "~0.2"` to your composer.json and run `composer update` or `composer install`.

 ## Usage